We have all heard the saying…

 They will not react with instinct.

-When we are tired our minds take over and we lose control of our thoughts and emotions.
+When we are tired our minds take control and we lose control of our thoughts and emotions.

 This means that we make poor decisions.